jendakol/streaming-benchmark/README.md

 Reimplementing the library with FS2 was quite easy but the performance has started to be poor.
 We did some in-place testing and then decided to create a standalone benchmark using [SBT JMH](https://github.com/ktoso/sbt-jmh).

+Sad thing is the data will be served through HTTP API with http4s which uses FS2 `Stream` so we cannot avoid it's usage in final consequence.

 ## Usage
 ```bash
 ./run.sh